The Center for High Throughput Computing (CHTC) offers a variety of large-scale computing

 High throughput computing (HTC)

-is the shared utilization of autonomous resources toward a common goal,
+is the shared utilization of autonomous computational resources toward a common goal,

 where all the elements are optimized for maximizing computational